 Web browsing is a bountiful source of customer data that is worth billions of dollars.
 The websites a person visits, the items they choose to purchase, and the topics they aimlessly search are only a few of the activities that are logged and collected by your ISP.
 The laws applying to ISPs in the United States have varied with extreme swings, depending on the ruling political party.
 In 2016, the Federal Communications Commission delivered a landmark ruling that limited how ISPs could use and sell customer data.
 It also granted customers the right to govern and control their personal information.
 The elections of 2016 in the U.S. brought sweeping political changes.
 Only six months later, the FCC ruling was rolled back.
 It is evident that ISP companies used political largesse to gain back their ability to exploit their customers’ data.
 To overturn the 2016 FCC ruling, ISPs solely used arguments based on the amount of profit Facebook and Google have been able to produce from monetizing customer data.

 ISPs are known to observe customer traffic, record their browsing history, and inject relevant ads into their traffic.
-AT&T, Sprint, & T-Mobile are some of the largest ISPs in the United States that have been caught selling mobile phones with pre-installed software that log and send back information regarding customers’ apps, websites and other online activities.
+AT&T, Sprint, & T-Mobile are some of the largest ISPs in the United States that have been caught selling mobile phones with pre-installed software that logs and sends back information regarding customers’ apps, websites, and other online activities.

 How Do You Preserve Your Privacy?